Recruitment

 The Wednesday Waggle for Computing and AI

-With a student population of over 40,000 students enrolled on over 1,000 different degree programmes, it is very easy for opportunities from employers to get lost in the blizzard of information overload on teaching, student events and corporate communication from the University.
+With a student population of over 40,000 students enrolled on over 1,000 different degree programmes, it is very easy for opportunities from employers to get lost in the blizzard of information overload on teaching, student events, careers service support and corporate communication from the University.
 To help our students navigate this space, we highlight events and vacancies in a tailored weekly jobs newsletter for Computing and AI, called the Wednesday Waggle see waggle.cs.manchester.ac.uk shown in Figure 1

 The Wednesday Waggle newsletter gets emailed out to 1000+ Bachelors and 240+ Masters students in Computer Science each week on Wednesdays during term-time.
-The Wednesday Waggle does not replace the all of sources that students can use to find career opportunities, but summarises key vacancies and events in a handy weekly digest for busy time-poor Computer Scientists.
-If you would like us to highlight something in the Wednesday Waggle for Computer Scientists, contact the editor of the newsletter, Duncan Hull.
+The Wednesday Waggle does not replace the all of sources that students can use to find career opportunities, but summarises key vacancies and events in a handy weekly digest for busy time-poor students of Computing.
+If you would like us to highlight something in the Wednesday Waggle, see the form at waggle.cs.manchester.ac.uk

 Recruiting from other degree programmes

-If you’re recruiting beyond Computer Science, we recommend you contact:
+If you’re recruiting beyond Computing and AI, we recommend you contact:

-- The central careers service which serves the other ~39,000 students at the University at www.careers.manchester.ac.uk
+- The central careers service which serves all 40,000 students of the University at www.careers.manchester.ac.uk

 Employers can advertise vacancies and events across the whole University for free via careerconnect.manchester.ac.uk, for details see employers.manchester.ac.uk